 It's important to let the cream cool and chill completely before whipping it up the next day.

-Then transfer the mixture to a freezer-safe container and freeze for a few hours.
+Transfer the mixture to a freezer-safe container and freeze for at least 6 hours or longer.

 And voila, ice cream is done!